luchko/latticegraph_designer/README.rst

     ``graphdesigner [pathToYourLatticeGraphFile.xml]``

     :note:
-        If ``pathToYourLatticeGraphFile.xml`` is not provided program will load a default example.
+        If ``pathToYourLatticeGraphFile.xml`` is not provided the program will load a default example.
         You can open a lattice graph file later.

 - Optionally you can lock a tool's link on the launcher for quick access.